 Users can analyze data by customizing workbook views with View Settings and Filters.
 Customized workbooks can be saved and shared among your team.
 Refer to our Workbook Library for examples specific to your role and reporting need, but first, review this article for an understanding of the basic functionality.

 While the following examples are in pivot view, these controls are available for all views unless otherwise noted.

-Inside Workbook and below the main blue navigation bar, there is a row of icons to group, color, sort, and view your information.
+Inside Workbook and below the main blue navigation bar, there is a row of icons that give you the ability group, color, sort, and filter your information, among other actions.

 Click on the group icon to group cards together based on a selected attribute value.
 Common grouping choices are Accountable workstream, Stage, or Weekly status.
 In the below example, we grouped all initiative cards by Accountable workstream, so each column represents a specific workstream.

 Hide an empty group

 When grouping, you may encounter an empty group with no initiatives.
 Click on Hide empty groups to remove that group or groups from view.
 Depending on your configuration, the empty groups may automatically be hidden.
 This option is available for pivot, table, and stacked chart views.

 In the example below, there are no initiatives in the Health & Communications workstream, so that group can be hidden.

 Click on the color icon to color cards by an attribute.
 Common coloring choices are Stage, Weekly status (also sometimes called RAG status), Delivery Status (also called "Planning"), and Priority.
 In the below example, we colored all of the initiatives by Weekly status to quickly see that most initiatives are on track (green), but there are a few with some issues (orange) and requiring leadership attention (red).